weather365

 Rainfall totals reached 1 to 2 inches within just 30 minutes at times, causing significant flooding and disruption.

-As of Sunday, the Midwest faced mounting risks as northeastern Missouri and central Illinois were determined to be a “significant risk” of dangerous flash flooding through the afternoon and the evening.
+As of Sunday, the Midwest remained at elevated risk, with northeastern Missouri and central Illinois identified as areas with the potential for significant flash flooding through the afternoon and evening.

 Flash Flood watch for sunday